Possible symptoms of testicular cancer

 Symptoms in the testicles

-The most common symptom of testicular cancer is a painless lump on a testicle.
+The most common symptom of testicular cancer is a painless lump on or in a testicle.
 Sometimes the testicle may become swollen or larger, without a lump.
 (It’s normal for one testicle to be slightly larger than the other, and for one to hang lower than the other.)
 Some testicular tumors might cause pain, but most of the time they do not.
 Men with testicular cancer may also have a heavy or aching feeling in the lower belly or scrotum.

 Symptoms in other parts of the body